 For those on the waitlist who remain in a shelter or transitional housing program, how often is follow-up made with the household to ensure that information stays up-to-date?
-The CE subcommittee will attempt a minimum of monthly contact with individuals on the waitlist.
-The CE Lead with the help of the CE subcommittee will update the regional waiting list.
+The CA subcommittee will attempt a minimum of monthly contact with individuals on the waitlist.
+The CA Lead as well as the CA subcommittee will update the regional waiting list.

 For those on the waitlist who are unsheltered, it is recommended that follow-up happen at least every 30 days.
 How often is follow-up made with these households in your region to ensure information stays up-to-date?
-The CE subcommittee attempts at least monthly contact with individuals on the waitlist.
+The CA subcommittee attempts at least monthly contact with individuals on the waitlist.
 Attempts include phone calls, text messages, as well as coordination with other agencies to reach the individual.
-Each household is also encouraged to keep their contact information up to date with the CE Lead.
+Each household is also encouraged to keep their contact information up to date with the CA Lead.

 What is your policy for taking a household off of the list?
-When they no longer meet HUD definitions, when appropriate housing is found, or when attempts to contact for 90 days have failed.
+When they no longer meet HUD definitions, when appropriate housing is found, or when attempts to contact for 6 months have failed.
 How many attempts do you make to contact?
-1 time monthly for 3 months reach the individual.
-They are taken off the waitlist if they no longer meet qualifications after 1 attempt monthly for 3 months.
+1 time monthly for 6 months.

 What are the procedures if a household is unable to be found?
 Is there are certain amount of time that they must be lost to the system before being taken off the waitlist?
-1 attempt per month for 3 months.
-Attempts to contact include phone calls, text messages, as well as coordination with other agencies to
+1 attempt per month for 6 months.
+Attempts to contact include phone calls, text messages, as well as coordination with other agencies to reach the individual.
+They are taken off the waitlist if they no longer meet qualifications after 1 attempt monthly for 6 months.